-Fig. 40.-The Umbrella-Bird, or Cephalopterus ornatus (male, from Brehm),
+Fig. 40.-The Umbrella-Bird, or Cephalopterus ornatus (male, from Brehm).

 The vocal organs of various web-footed and wading birds are extraordinarily complex, and differ to a certain extent in the two sexes.
 In some cases the trachea is convoluted, like a French horn, and is deeply embedded in the sternum.
 In the wild-swan (Cygnus ferus) it is more deeply embedded in the adult male than in the female or young male.
-In the male Merganser the enlarged portion of the trachea is furnished with an additional pair of muscles.45 But the meaning of these differences between the sexes of many Anatidæ is not at all understood; for the male is not always the more vociferous; thus with the common duck, the male hisses, while the female utters a loud quack.40 In both sexes of one of the cranes (Grus virgo) the trachea penetrates the sternum, but presents "certain sexual modifications," In the male of the black stork there is also a well-marked sexual difference in the length and curvature of the bronchi.47 So that highly-important structures have in these cases been modified according to sex.
+In the male Merganser the enlarged portion of the trachea is furnished with an additional pair of muscles.45 But the meaning of these differences between the sexes of many Anatidæ is not at all understood; for the male is not always the more vociferous; thus with the common duck, the male hisses, while the female utters a loud quack.
+46 In both sexes of one of the cranes (Grus virgo) the trachea penetrates the sternum, but presents "certain sexual modifications."
+In the male of the black stork there is also a well-marked sexual difference in the length and curvature of the bronchi.47 So that highly-important structures have in these cases been modified according to sex.

-It is often difficult to conjecture whether the many strange cries and notes, uttered by male birds during the breeding-season, serve as a charm or merely as a call to eight, and yet this bird Jerdon, 'Birds of India,' vol. iii. p.
-763) is mute; but Mr. Blyth informs me that the convolutions are not constantly present, so that perhaps they are now tending toward abortion.
+It is often difficult to conjecture whether the many strange cries and notes, uttered by male birds during the breeding-season, serve as a charm or merely as a call to

-44 Bates, 'The Naturalist on the Amazons,' 1863, vol. ii, p.
+44 Bates, 'The Naturalist on the Amazons,' 1863, vol. ii. p.
 284; Wallace, in 'Proc.
 Zool.
 Soc.'
 1850, p.
-206. A new species, with a still larger neck-appendage (C. penduliger), has lately been discovered, see 'Ibis,' vol. i. p.
+206. A new species, with a still larger neck-appendage (C. penduliger), has lately been discovered, seε '1bis,' vol. i. p.
 457.